jamesmontalvo3/Sharepoint-to-MediaWiki/README.md

 4. VirtualBox (or equivalent) with Linux installation (I used Ubuntu 12.04) and:
   1. Perl with HTML-WikiConverter
   2. LibreOffice installed, with "soffice" in path
-5. A stout heart, lots of profanity, and a strong desire to abandon Sharepoint
+5. A strong desire to abandon Sharepoint

 ## Steps